mcalheiro/nightwatch-js-testing/README.md

+# Nightwatch.js

 To start a project
 ```
 npm init nightwatch PROJECT_NAME
 ```
-Leave empty if already in a folder
+Leave PROJECT_NAME empty if already in a folder

+## Running tests
 ```
 npx nightwatch test
 ```
-Test is the directoryu chosen in the setup.
+You may also use the vscode plugin.
+Test is the director you chose in the setup.
 Output should look like:
 ```
 Running   default: home.spec.js